alphydan/flask_todo.txt/README.md

 ## Is it ready for production?

-> No, no, hell no!
+> No, no, no and no!
 This software was built as a project to learn Flask, and to be used locally.
 It has major security flaws and should not be deployed to production yet.

 # Future fancy features to add to the todo: